Nonprofit Resources

 - Who will bear the carrying cost of assets that cannot be liquidated immediately?

-- Who will bear the cost of substantiating the value of a gift the donor will claim on his or her income tax return?
+- Who will bear the cost of substantiating the value of a gift the donor will claim on their income tax return?

 - Who will bear the cost of legal representation?